rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

     endfunction

-Similar to `GetSubstituteCommand` it drops me into command-line window so that I can customize the search.
+Similar to `GetSubstituteCommand` it drops me into command-line window so that I can customize the grep command.
+Say I make the following call:
+`GetGrepCommand("getCategory")`.
+The command-line window shows the following with the cursor placed over `g`:

+    -w 'getCategory'

+Say I just type enter here.
+The return value is then the following:

+    grep -w 'getCategory'

+Running execute on that command is the equivalent of typing the following:

+    :grep -w 'getCategory'

+I use [ack](http://beyondgrep.com/) as my grep program.
+In my `.vimrc` I have
+this:

+    set grepprg=ack

+The `-w` flag is the equivalent of Vim's `\<` and `\>`.

 Typical customizations that I do:

 * Add `--python` or equivalent to only search in Python files.
-* Add a directory to only do the substitution in certain directories.
+* Add a directory to only do the search and replace in certain directories.

 After the grep command is created, the search command is created in the same way as before.
 But notice the lack of the `%` range.
 After both commands have been created, the grep command is executed.
-This is the equivalent of typing the following:

-    :grep -w 'getCategory'

-Now the quickfix lis is populated with the search results and I can step through it and do the substitution on each matched line.
+Now the quickfix list is populated with the search results and I can step through it and do the substitution on each matched line.
 That is what `QuickfixDo` is for: It will run an arbitrary command on each line in the quickfix list.
-In this case I pass the search command plus the update command.
+In this case I pass the substitute command plus the update command.
 That ensures that I save the file if the substitution did any changes before I move on to the next match. `QuickfixDo` looks like this:

     function!
 QuickfixDo(command)
         let itemCount = len(getqflist())